The church is directly involved in outreach through a number of local organizations and agencies.

 1. We were a founding member and continuing supporter of the Providence In-Town Churches Association (PICA) in the downtown Providence area, which operates a food bank, a clothing bank, special ministries to some of the low-rent high-rise apartments, etc. On the fourth Sunday of each month members bring non-perishable food for the food pantry of PICA.

-2. The South Providence Neighborhood Ministries (SPNM) provides similar services in the South Providence neighborhood (less than two miles from our church), in addition to classes in ESL (English as a Second Language), computer skills, sewing, and other skills needed by a large immigrant population.
+2. The South Providence Neighborhood Ministries (SPNM) provides similar services in the South Providence neighborhood (less than two miles from our church).
+They also operate an afterschool program and a summer camp for elementary children in the neighborhood of largely immigrant families.

 3. Canonicus Camp and Conference Center is a Baptist facility in Exeter, RI.
 We provide “camperships” for our children to attend summer camps there, and the church contributed to the major building campaign which allowed them to extend year-round opportunities for retreats and conferences.
 Our church has held its annual all-church retreat there at least twice in recent years.